mc962/yack/docs/issues.md

   - *Solution*
     - Server-side: check before dispatching through action cable, don't dispatch to current_user
     - Client-side: check meta-data sent down with message about who sent it, don't dispatch action if current_user.id === metaData.id  (do both)

+#### If user naviagates to just /channels, it could cause issues with other navigation, particularly to user container